Actindo-AG/Documentation/DataHub/Integration/05_ManageLanguages.md

 # Manage the languages

 The different languages are needed to be able to maintain attributes in different languages.
-By default, the languages *English (United States)* and *German (Germany)* are preset.
+By default, the languages *English (United States)* and *German (Germany)* have been preset.
 If you want to maintain further languages, you have to create and activate the respective languages.
 You can create an unlimited number of languages.

 ## Create a language